1977 NBA Finals: Game 3

 The series moved to Portland for the next two games, and game 3 got underway following a few tense moments as Lucas approached the Philadelphia bench before the game and offered his hand in friendship to Dawkins and the 76ers.
-The Blazers offense took charge of the game, and posted a 42-point fourth quarter to win 129–107.
+The Blazers offense took charge of the game and posted a 42-point fourth quarter to win 129–107.
 The turning point came early in the fourth with the score 91–87, when Walton tipped in an alley-oop pass from Bob Gross over Darryl Dawkins, who knocked him to the floor.
 Dave Twardzik then stole the Sixers' ensuing inbounds pass and found Walton, who was back on his feet, for another alley-oop dunk.
 Lucas had 27 points and 12 rebounds, and Walton contributed 20 points, 18 rebounds, and 9 assists.

 Game 4

 Philadelphia attempted to use George McGinnis and Caldwell Jones on the inside for Game 4, but Walton had other ideas, going on a shot-blocking frenzy.
-Portland quickly led the game by 17 points and never looked back, scoring 41 points in the third quarter (despite Walton committing his fifth foul midway through the third and being on the bench for most of the second half) and winning 130–98, the largest margin of victory in a game 4 in NBA history.
+Portland quickly led the game by 17 points and never looked back, scoring 41 points in the third quarter, despite Walton committing his fifth foul midway through the third and being on the bench for most of the second half.
+They won by a score of 130–98, with the 32 point win being the largest margin of victory in a Finals game 4 until 2024.